-- Acid-Test Ratio = (Current assets – Inventory) / Current Liabilities
+Acid-Test Ratio = (Current assets – Inventory) / Current Liabilities

-Things that fall under intangible asset are,
+Things that fall under intangible asset are:

 - Brand names

-In accounting, trial balance is an accounting report that lists the balances in each of an organization’s general ledger accounts.
-This is done at the end of posting journal entry to ensure that there are no posting errors.
+In accounting, the trial balance is an accounting report that lists the balances in each of an organization’s general ledger accounts.
+This is done at the end of the posting journal entry to ensure that there are no posting errors.

-- Receiving and posting an amount that was higher than the recorded receivable
+- Receiving and posting an amount that was higher than the recorded receivable.

-- Expenses occurred faster than the agreed upon prepayments
+- Expenses occurred faster than the agreed-upon prepayments.

-- An error caused by posting an amount to a wrong account
+- An error caused by posting an amount to a wrong account.

-- Continuing to amortize or depreciate an asset after its balance has reached zero
+- Continuing to amortize or depreciate an asset after its balance has reached zero.

-86) Define what is Bad debt expense?
+86) What is bad debt expense?